-This task is only applicable when using the BRC1E52 or BRC1E53 user interface.
-When using any other user interface, see the installation manual or service manual of the user interface.
+This task is only applicable when using the BRC1E52 user interface.

+- When using BRC1E51, see the installation manual of the user interface - When using BRC1D, see the service manual of the user interface.

 Do not interrupt the test run.

 Backlight.
 To perform an ON/OFF action on the user interface, the backlight does not need to be lit.
 For any other action, it needs to be lit first.
 The backlight is lit for ± 30 seconds when you press a button.